 The impression he made on us was as if insight came to him as through a divine inspiration, so that we could not help feeling that any sober rational comment or analysis of it would be a profanation.
 Thus, there was a striking difference between Wittgenstein’s attitude to philosophical problems and that of Schlick and myself….Wittgenstein, on the other hand, tolerated no critical examination by others, once the insight had been gained by an act of inspiration.
 (David Auerbach, Carnap Meets Wittgenstein)

 In The Logical Syntax of Language (1934), Carnap reformulated the concept of logical syntax proposed in the Tractatus.
 Carnap stressed philosophy as “the logic of the sciences,” which some critics say is too narrow a definition.
-His subsequent book Philosophy and Logical Syntax (1935) again rejected metaphysics, favouring the concept of verifiability in strict positivist idiom.
-See further P. A. Schillp, ed., The Philosophy of Rudolf Carnap (1963).
+His subsequent book Philosophy and Logical Syntax (1935) again rejected metaphysics, favouring the concept of verifiability in strict positivist idiom (see further Schilpp 1963).

 Carnap emigrated to America, for many years being a Professor of Philosophy at the University of Chicago.
-“Since ordinary language is ambiguous, Carnap asserted the necessity of studying philosophical issues in artificial languages, which are governed by the rules of logic and mathematics.”
-See Mauro Murzi, “Rudolf Carnap” (2001), Internet Encyclopaedia of Philosophy.
+“Since ordinary language is ambiguous, Carnap asserted the necessity of studying philosophical issues in artificial languages, which are governed by the rules of logic and mathematics” (see Mauro Murzi, “Rudolf Carnap,” Internet Encyclopedia of Philosophy).

 In his autobiography, Popper says that he heard about the Vienna Circle in 1926 or 1927.
 He read the books of Carnap as these were published.
-“They [the Circle] were trying to find a criterion which made metaphysics meaningless nonsense, sheer gibberish, and any such criterion was bound to lead to trouble, since metaphysical ideas are often the forerunners of scientific ones” (Popper, Unended Quest: An Intellectual Autobiography, revised edn Fontana 1982, p.
-80).
+“They [the Circle] were trying to find a criterion which made metaphysics meaningless nonsense, sheer gibberish, and any such criterion was bound to lead to trouble, since metaphysical ideas are often the forerunners of scientific ones” (Popper 1992:80).

-Is the art in all cases the same poetry?
+Is the relegated art in all cases the same poetry?
 Are dogmatic theologians really demonstrating the same artistry as metaphysical philosophers like Plotinus and Spinoza, or a linguistic “contemplative” such as the aphoristic Wittgenstein?
-Certainly, the Tractatus was at the root of logical positivism, an ambiguous work which can be interpreted as an opposing factor to the format upon which it was grafted.
+Certainly, the Tractatus was at the root of logical positivism; this ambiguous work can be interpreted as an opposing factor to the format upon which it was grafted.